karimmamer/WheatRustClassification/README.md

 # Wheat Rust Classification from Ensemble Selection of CNNs

 Fourth place solution for CGIAR Computer Vision for Crop Disease competition organized by CV4A workshop at ICLR 2020.
+The main objective of the competition is classify a given image of wheat whether it is healthy, has a stem rust or has a leaf rust.

 ## Summary of Approach